TV Bahia: Entertainment programming

+At the same event where the new programs of the station's news department for the second half of 2023 were announced, on September 28, TV Bahia also revealed the premiere of the program Timbrown.
+The attraction is a percussion competition in a reality show format, presented by singer Carlinhos Brown and journalist Luana Souza.
+The show premiered on November 11, on Rede Bahia and the subscription channel Multishow.

 Special programming

 TV Bahia annually covers the Carnival of Salvador in February or March, with the transmission of the special program Bahia Folia, preempting several TV Globo and local programs, in addition to participation in the national network shows.
-Since 1994, the station has been promoting the Bahia Folia Trophy, a award that elects the most successful hit of the Bahian Carnival by popular vote.
+Since 1994, the station has been promoting the Bahia Folia Trophy, an award that elects the most successful hit of the Bahian Carnival by popular vote.

 Between 1999 and 2014, the station also live broadcast the Salvador Summer Festival, promoted by iContent, which is a subsidiary of Rede Bahia.
 In 2015, the event started to be broadcast by the Canais Globo's entertainment subscription channel Multishow, but TV Bahia still promotes the event in its schedule, in addition to airing highlights of the event.

+On February 16, 2023, TV Bahia supported the first broadcast of the Bahian Carnival by TV Globo.
+The performance of singer and presenter Ivete Sangalo was shown in the special program Trio Pipoca da Ivete, marking the opening of the festivities.
+The first 30 minutes of the parade on the Barra-Ondina circuit were broadcast nationally, while the affiliate continued to show the event until the beginning of the rerun of the soap opera O Rei do Gado on Vale a Pena Ver de Novo, as well as generating the broadcast for Globoplay.
+The recording of a scene from the soap opera Vai na Fé with Ivete and the character Lui Lorenzo, played by actor José Loreto, was also broadcast live on the station.